-Laird straightens the blanket over Susan and gently tucks in both dolls with her.
-Then he backs out of the car and closes the back door quietly and carefully.
+Laird backs out of the car and closes the back door quietly and carefully.
 He reaches into his back pocket, takes out his wallet and pulls some bills from it.

 This is all I've got on me.
 But you've got the checkbook, right, and I'll always make sure there's lots of money in there.
 And call me every couple of days.
 Wherever you are, however long it takes ... until you're ready to come home. (begins weeping)